 |Good Balkan Company|

-In addition to solid rock 'n' roll groups, the festival offers more typical traditional Serbian groups for the people who are into the Gypsy Balkan sound made popular by Goran Bregovic, Emir Kusterica and the like.
-As cool as that music is, some Serbians will tell you that Goran and Imir 'sold out,' so go to the festival if you want to hear some undiscovered sounds...
+In addition to solid rock 'n' roll groups, the festival offers more typical traditional Serbian groups for people who are into the Gypsy Balkan sound made popular by Goran Bregovic, Emir Kusterica and the like.
+As cool as that music is, some Serbians will tell you that Goran and Imir 'sold out.'
+Go to this festival if you want to hear some undiscovered sounds...

-My personal recommendation: buy the beer outside the festival where it's a lot cheaper and get drunk before you go in.
+My personal recommendation: buy a few liters of Jelen Pivo outside the festival where it's a lot cheaper and get drunk before you go in.
 Most of the Serbians will be doing the same and -as with me- they might ask you, "Why the fuck you here, and not Exit Fest?!"
 Then they will hand you a beer and say, "Ziveli!"
 You'll be in good company.
 I certainly was.